 Note: If you'd like to use the date range feature, select One-time Sync.

-Once you have clicked 'Confirm,' you will see this integration under your Sources page.
+Once you have clicked 'Confirm,' you will see this integration under 'My Sources' page.
 Onna will begin to interact with Confluence's API and begin to sync files.
 Files will be processed and indexed so that all is searchable.
 A source will indicate that it's syncing during this process.

 When you click on the Confluence data source, you will start seeing results being populated.